Constitutional Convention Amendments Proposals

 As a matter of fact, when the Constitution was ratified in 1789 only

-Now, our FOUNDING FATHERS just fought a war because THEY had no say in drafting the laws that would affect THEM, and the first thing THEY do is restrict the vote to only WHITE, MALE, MONIED, LANDOWNERS – WHAT A TURN-AROUND OF CIRCUMSTANCE!
+Now, our FOUNDING FATHERS just fought a war because THEY had no say in drafting the laws that would affect THEM, and the first thing THEY do is restrict the vote to only WHITE, MALE, ADULT, LANDOWNERS – WHAT A TURN-AROUND OF CIRCUMSTANCE!

 WE HAVE BEEN RULED BY THE RICH FROM THE VERY BEGINNING!!!

-If you require proof of this, check out who the framers of our Constitution were at – http://www.usconstitution.net/constframedata.html/
+If you require proof of this, check out who the framers of our Constitution were at;-

 (The formatting of the display is not ideal – but you can read it.
-You will also notice that most of the Framers are professional people (most claiming to be lawyers) – there are NO bootmakers, nurses, barbers, laborors, carpenters, tailors, seamstress, painters – you get the idea.
+You will also notice that most of the Framers are professional people (most claiming to be lawyers) – there are NO bootmakers, nurses, barbers, laborers, carpenters, tailors, seamstress, painters – you get the idea.

-Surely, there were people in those fields back then.
+Surely, there were people in those lines of work back then.

 1) Eliminate the influence of OUTSIDE MONEY in our electoral process,